 8. Data-driven insights and reporting

-Finding the Right Loan Origination System
+Finding the right Loan Origination System

-1. Flexible, multi-channel customer onboarding
+1. Flexible, multi-channel onboarding

 2. Robust automation capabilities

-3. Strong document management features
+3. Centralized document management

-4. Good UI/UX
+4. Intuitive UI/UX

 6. Security and compliance